-Answer: Trimming experience and certification are qualification an individual must have to teach trimming for LH.
+Answer: Trimming experience and certification are qualifications an individual must have to teach trimming for LH.
 But even those important attributes are not enough.
 Teaching requires additional special skills.
-With LH you will learn from world class experts in hoof care who have also taken the time and made the effort to learn to teach effectively.
+With LH you will learn from world-class experts in hoof care who have also taken the time and made the effort to learn to teach effectively.
 Our instructors have been commended for their teaching ability and dedication by people from around the world.
 In addition, with LH you will not only learn how to trim but how to trim in a way that encourages the hoof to grow into a strong compact form with proper alignment of internal and external structures.
 This is an absolute requirement for comfort and long-term soundness.
 You will also learn about management and use factors that are important to developing strong healthy feet.
 You will learn about biomechanics and how they affect hoof shape.
 You will learn about performance boots and their role in natural hoof care.
-In the Gateway Clinic you will get extensive hands-on experience trimming cadaver hooves under the supervision of some of the top hoof care professionals in the world.
+In the Gateway Clinic, you will get extensive hands-on experience trimming cadaver hooves under the supervision of some of the top hoof care professionals in the world.
 Cadaver hooves provide an opportunity to learn and make mistakes without causing harm.
 It will prepare you to confidently go home and trim your horses knowing you can do it right and without causing harm.
 And additional help is always available through field instruction and informative discussion with experienced hoof care professionals.

 Question: I’ve never trimmed a hoof.
-Can I still enter a training program.
+Can I still enter a training program?

 Answer: Yes.
 Most people, even those with no or limited trimming experience, can competently trim normal hooves after attending a Gateway Clinic.
 However, aspiring professionals should continue on to certification.

 Question: If I’m working toward certification, do I have to complete the program within a certain time period?